dhaivat1729/maskrcnn-benchmark/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name maskrcnn_benchmark conda activate maskrcnn_benchmark
+conda create --name maskrcnn_benchmark python=3.6
+conda activate maskrcnn_benchmark

 # this installs the right pip and dependencies for the fresh python
 conda install ipython
+conda install requests
+conda install opencv

 # maskrcnn_benchmark and coco api dependencies
 pip install ninja yacs cython matplotlib tqdm

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 9.0
-conda install -c pytorch pytorch-nightly torchvision cudatoolkit=9.0
+pip3 install torch torchvision pip install numpy torchvision_nightly pip install torch_nightly -f https://download.pytorch.org/whl/nightly/cu90/torch_nightly.html

 export INSTALL_DIR=$PWD